TheJokr/chatload/README.md

 chatload is a Windows console application written in C++ and created to collect EVE Online character names from chat logs and store them in a database.

 # Installation
-You can either download the [latest binary release](https://github.com/TheJokr/chatload/releases/latest) to contribute to any database or build it yourself (including your own database).
+You can either download the [latest binary release](https://github.com/TheJokr/chatload/releases/latest) to contribute to any existing database or build it yourself (including your own database).

 ## Binary release
 After downloading and unzipping the [latest release](https://github.com/TheJokr/chatload/releases/latest), run `chatload.exe` to upload all character names found in all your log files to the public database.